Sort by

 Helping to conserve and restore the Cavally Forest

-In 2020, the Nestlé Cocoa Plan partnered with the Ministry of Water and Forests of Côte d’Ivoire and the Earthworm Foundation to conserve and restore the Cavally Forest Reserve.
+In 2020, Nestlé started a partnership with the Ministry of Water and Forests in Côte d’Ivoire and the Earthworm Foundation to help conserve and restore the Cavally Forest Reserve.
+During its first three years (2020-2023), the project has led to significant reductions in deforestation, natural regeneration, and the reforestation of almost 1500 hectares.

 Nature-based solutions and green finance